waterslu/hello-world/README.md

 Hi guys!

 Waters here.
 I'm a Python beginner and have just started learning.
-This is my first depository that I hope would record my creative thoughts.
+This is my first depository.
+I hope it will record my creative thoughts.